-NVM is known as Node Version Manager.
-Like RVM (Ruby Version Manager) NVM provides an option for easy installation of Node.js.
-You can also installed multiple versions of nodejs on same system using nvm and use required version for application.
+NVM is known as Node Version Manager, Similarily to RVM (Ruby Version Manager) for Ruby language.
+NVM provides an option for easy installation of Node.js.
+You can also installed multiple versions of nodejs on the same system using nvm and use required version for application.
 This tutorial will help you to Install and Manage Multiple Node.js using NVM .

 First, you need to install NVM on your system.
 A bash script is available to install nvm on your system.
 Use the following command to install NVM on your Linux system.